Here are some of the most frequent questions we receive.

 What is your vision for our taxes and utility rates?

 Every Saanich taxpayer feels the pain of high taxes and utility rates that continue to rise at what seems like an ever-increasing pace.
-Current municipal spending does not reflect the state of the economy and taxpayers’ budgets.
+Property taxes have risen over 30% in the past 5 years, far above the rate of cumulative inflation.
+Utility rates have likewise spiked, and promised cost balancing has not materialized.
+Current municipal spending does not reflect the state of the economy and taxpayers' budgets.
 Saanich needs to operate within the means of its taxpayers.
-Saanich Council must prioritize the basics of infrastructure and immediate core services – our “needs” rather than “wants.”
-Effective planning and oversight could avoid cost overruns.
+Saanich Council must seek to balance its budget without relying on exorbitant taxes on its citizens.
+Effective and professional planning and oversight could avoid cost overruns and hence punishing taxes.

 What do you think about the bike lanes?

 How Saanich changes is the key.
 We all recognize Saanich will change, new buildings should be built, and more people will populate Saanich.
-However, we prefer change that is manageable and human scaled – and this is achievable.
-We oppose building heights that dwarf residential neighbourhoods, are taller than tree canopies, and threaten natural Garry Oak and other habitats.
-And we oppose development projects that prioritize developer profits over the day-to-day lives of Saanich residents.
-We support the idea of major construction projects on sites where impacts to neighbourhoods are limited and we support smaller-scale densification that does not compromise the character of the communities we call home.
+However, we prefer change that is not massively commercialized but is manageable and human scaled, and affordable.
+We oppose development projects that prioritize developer profits over the day-to-day lives of Saanich residents, and that don't actually create more affordable housing.
+We support the idea of major construction projects on sites where impacts to neighbourhoods are limited (e.g., industrial areas and high-traffic areas like Saanich Core) and we support smaller-scale densification that does not compromise the character of the communities we call home.
+Gentle densification is actually more cost-effective and ultimately more affordable to renters and other first-time buyers, rather than paying excruciatingly high prices for tiny condominiums in high-rises.

-Saanich developed extensive plans which include high-rise density in existing “single-family” neighbourhoods.
-Saanich claims that these plans were developed after adequate public consultation, including on-line surveys.
-But consultation is only as good as the questions asked and the evaluation of the data gathered.
-Saanich’s consultation and surveys were formulated and evaluated by the same teams who developed the plans.
-The structure and content of the consultations appeared biased towards obtaining answers that support an existing “density at all costs” philosophy that the majority of Saanich Council seems to support.
-This style of mostly online survey and consultation is slanted towards people who are computer literate and have English as a first language.
-SOS’s door-to-door canvassers reported that the majority of residents were not only unaware of these consultations, but also unaware of the very existence and potential impacts of plans like the Quadra McKenzie Plan.
+Saanich's consultation and surveys are also formulated and evaluated by the same teams who developed the plans.
+The structure and content of the consultations appeared biased towards obtaining answers that support the philosophy that the majority of Saanich Council seems to want, rather than what the public wants, and this was not part of their respective platforms when they sought election in 2022.
+SOS's door-to-door canvassers reported that the majority of residents were not only unaware of these consultations, but also unaware of the very existence and potential impacts of plans like the Quadra McKenzie Plan.
 It is the responsibility of Saanich Council and staff to ensure that the community is robustly consulted in good faith when major changes are proposed.

 Saanich says there are many protections to existing neighbourhoods under their plans.
 Is this good enough?

-No. The protections are quite “flexible.”
-Saanich’s Mayor, Council, and policy may claim to protect neighbourhoods, but actions speak louder than words.
-Example?
-Council recently voted (7-2) to allow a high-density development at the corner of Saanich Road and McKenzie Avenue which will result in the total loss of a complete Garry Oak grove (28 bylaw protected trees).
+- Council allowing a high-density development at the corner of Saanich Road and McKenzie Avenue which will result in the total loss of a complete Garry Oak grove (28 bylaw-protected trees).

-Example?
-The Old Saanich Municipal Hall (heritage-designated since 1979) narrowly escaped being de-designated to allow an 18-storey high-rise tower.
-It was only strong and fact-based resident opposition that countered the developer’s arguments.
+- The Old Saanich Municipal Hall (heritage-designated since 1979) narrowly escaping de-designation to allow an 18-storey high-rise tower.
+It was only strong and fact-based resident opposition that countered the developer's arguments.

-Protected Garry Oaks and built heritage need not be cut or bulldozed in the name of “progress.”
-Any neighbourhood protections will be at risk if we don’t change course and elect a Saanich Council that sees the value of maintaining our existing communities.
+Protected Garry Oaks and built heritage need not be cut or bulldozed in the name of progress.
+Any neighbourhood protections will be at risk if we don't change course and elect a Saanich Council that sees the value of maintaining what makes Saanich a fantastic place to live.

 Does Saanich need high-rises?